Raccoon Removal Service areas

 - Assess any damages that the animal may have caused

 - Provide a standard one year warranty on all work performed

 During our consultation we will report back to the homeowner or business owner with our findings.
 During this consultation, we will discuss with them what it will take to completely seal the property to assure no future occurrence and begin the trapping process.

 Our trapping process begins right after we perform the consultation with our client.
-We typically trap for up to 21 days or until the problem is solved, whichever occurs first.
-For those clients who have us perform the exclusion/repairs on their property our traps remain on site until all work as been completed and inspected.
+We typically trap for 14 days .
+For those clients who have us perform the exclusion/repairs on their property,our traps remain on site until all work has been completed and inspected.

 So if you have raccoon problems in your attic and are in need of a raccoon removal expert, give us a call today.
 You’ll be glad you did!